borntorun/grunt-release-build/README.md

 Type: `Object`
 Default value: `{build: ['build']}`

-An object to reference the grunt tasks to execute on certain fases of the release task process. tasks.build : `String|[String]`
+An object to reference the grunt tasks responsable to build the package. tasks.build : `String|[String]`

 If an array with tasks is passed, they will be executed in sequence; any error in one of them will stop the process.